 A portion of the operations of our standby services business within Group 3 is conducted in the United States coastwise trade.
 This is a protected market that is subject to United States cabotage laws that impose certain restrictions on the ownership and operation of vessels in the United States coastwise trade.
 These laws are principally contained in 46 U.S.C.
 Chapters 121, 505 and 551 and the related regulations, which are commonly referred to collectively as the "Jones Act."
-The Jones Act restricts transportation of merchandise by water or by land and water, either directly or via a foreign port, between points in the United States and certain of its island territories.
-Subject to limited exceptions, the Jones Act requires that vessels engaged in United States coastwise trade be owned and operated by United States citizens within the meaning of the Jones Act, be built in and registered under the laws of the United States and manned by predominantly United States Citizen crews.
+The Jones Act restricts transportation of merchandise by water or by land and water, either directly or via a foreign port, between points in the United States coastwise trade be owned and operated by United States citizens within the meaning of the Jones Act, be built in and registered under the laws of the United States and manned by predominantly United States Citizen crews.
 We have systems in place designed to assist with monitoring and maintaining compliance with the ownership requirements of the Jones Act.